jgumbley/blogs-are-easy-and-cheap/2013/11/24/would_le_corbusier_save_birmingham_central_library_.rst

     The place looked quite upbeat and modern in the 70s.

 Le Corbusier was a architectural prophet.
+Inspired by time in monestaries and the Duomo.
+Hatred of the scattered and haphazard hometown.

+The architect was to be the savior of the city.
 Town planning was an emerging humanist art.
-The architect was to be the savior of the city.

 The vision Le Corbusier foretold was domination of the automobile.
 Understood the fumes and filth of the things would suffocate the city.